Closed-form approximations in multi-asset market making: A quadratic approximation of the value function and its applications

 \subsubsection{Motivation for closed-form approximations}

 An approximation in closed form of the value function can be motivated by its numerous applications.
 In the following, we highlight three of them.\\

-First, it can serve as a heuristic evaluation function in machine learning algorithms.
-Indeed, in problems where the time horizon is too far away to consider full exploration in time, it is often useful, when using Monte-Carlo-based machine learning techniques, to proxy the value of states in a tractable way -- analogous to algorithms such as Deep Blue.
+First, it can serve as a heuristic evaluation function in reinforcement learning algorithms.
+Indeed, in problems where the time horizon is too far away to consider full exploration in time, it is often useful, when using Monte-Carlo-based reinforcement learning techniques, to proxy the value of states in a tractable way -- analogous to algorithms such as Deep Blue.
 The above closed-form approximations can be used for that purpose.
-Moreover, because the value of $C(t)$ is irrelevant for comparing two states, it is sometimes possible, especially when $T$ is large, to consider the asymptotic expression instead of $\check\theta(t,q)$.\\
+Moreover, because the value of $C(t)$ is irrelevant for comparing two states (it vanishes when computing the difference in the value function between two points), it is sometimes possible, especially when $T$ is large, to consider the asymptotic expression instead of $\check\theta(t,q)$.\\

-Second, it can be used as a starting point in iterative methods designed to compute the value function (value iteration algorithms, actor-critic algorithms, etc.).
+Second, a closed-form approximation of the value function can be used as a starting point in iterative methods designed to compute the value function (value iteration algorithm, actor-critic algorithms, etc.).
 Unlike for the above use, the value of $C(t)$ matters in that case.\\

 A third important application, and the one that initially motivated our paper, is for computing policies (quotes, in our case).
 Indeed, a policy can be deduced from an approximation of the value function by computing the greedy strategy associated with that approximation.
-In our market making problem, the quotes obtained in this way are not only easy to compute, but also have the advantage of being easily interpretable -- as opposed to a black-box.
-The qualitative analysis of such quotes can provide insights on the true optimal quotes such as the identification of the leading factors and sensitivity to changes in model parameters.
+In our market making problem, the quotes obtained in this way are not only easy to compute, but also have the advantage of being easily interpretable.\\